MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/hashfunction.md

 ## Returns

-The hash value of the specified scalar and, if specified, the modulo the specified mod value.
+The hash value of *source*.
+If *mod* is specified, the function returns the hash value modulo the value of *mod*.

 > [!WARNING]
 > The function uses the *xxhash64* algorithm to calculate the hash for each scalar, but this may change.
 We therefore only recommend using this function within a single query where all invocations of the function will use the same algorithm.